mutant-remix/website/config/pages/index/index.md

 <img style="width: 250px; margin-left: auto; margin-right: auto;" src="assets/Copyright.svg"
 		alt="Emojis bursting from centre point">

+## Help us make it better.
+Think Mutant Remix is cool?
+Want to contribute to the project?
+Mutant Remix is always looking for contributors of all backgrounds.
+Get involved!

 ## So, what am I allowed to do with it?
 Here are a few ground rules regarding how you can use the emoji pack: